highchair/artinruins-com/_property/copley-chambers.md

 ### Last Tenant

 The Continental and Tina’s Caribbean Restaurants seem to have been the last active tenants in this former office building slash boarding house turned hotel.
 The hotel portion (floors 2 through 4) was closed up in 1975.
 The owners at the time, a couple who ran the Continental Diner, could not afford the upkeep and upgrades needed to keep the building’s fire safety systems operational.

 Tina’s Caribbean seems to have closed around 2003-2004.
 The building has been vacant ever since.

 ### Current Events

 There is interest to list the property on the National Register and qualify for historic tax credits for its rehabilitation.
 There is a good chance it may not make the grade, however, since most of the interior is so far gone.
 Only 13 of the original doors remain (20%) along with 60% of the wall plaster, 10% of the ceiling plaster, and 50% of the wood trim.

 ### History

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 This four-story brick building has a flat roof with a slight parapet and a five-bay façade.
 A four-story, rectangular ell projects from the rear elevation of the main block and features exterior fire escapes at each floor.
 The building’s first floor features modem storefronts with metal-and-glass doors and fixed sash.
 The building is embellished with brick corbelling at its top and sides, projecting piers between each bay, and a capped parapet.
 The building’s primary entrance centrally located and set within a wide recessed opening.
 Fenestration consists of paired 6/1 sash set within segmental-arch openings on the fa9ade and rectangular openings on the side elevations of the main block.
 Fenestration on the rear ell consists mostly of boarded up openings.